superhero1/ffritz/MPD.md

 The "best quality" algorithm results in a CPU load of ca 50% (44.1KHz -> 48KHz).
 The default is 2 (`SRC_SINC_FASTEST`) (ca. 7% load), a good compromise is `MEDIUM_QUALITY`
-with 17% load (although i don't hear a difference).
+with 17% load (although i don nott hear a difference).
 Add the `-c <algo-number>` switch to `USBPLAYD_ARGS` to change the default.

 MPD